 The Board of Property Tax Appeals is a process for citizens who want to appeal the value of your land, buildings, manufactured structures, and industrial machinery and equipment.
-Property value, not taxes, are the subject of the hearing.The filing period for the Board of Property Tax Appeals begins after tax statements are mailed in October and closes on December 31, 2018.
+Property value, not taxes, are the subject of the hearing.The filing period for the Board of Property Tax Appeals begins when tax statements are mailed in October and closes on December 31 at midnight.
 Applicants must fill out the Real Property Petition Form.
-The completed form must be returned to the Wasco County Clerk’s office before midnight of the filing deadline.
+If you are requesting a reduction of the value of your taxable personal property, please us the Personal Property Petition Form.
+All petitions must be returned to the Wasco County Clerk’s office before the filing deadline.

 Before filing, we recommend contacting the Wasco County Assessment Department to ask for an Appraiser Review.
 This provides information on how your property value was determined and you can review the values with an appraiser on their team.
 In some cases, additional information may resolve the issue.